 So, how can you best prepare for the conferences and what should you do in the moment to ensure they go smoothly?
-We spoke to Karen Haraga, a K-1 teacher with Warren Woods Public Schools to get her top tips.
+We spoke to Karen Haraga, reading/math intervention teacher Warren Woods Public Schools to get her top tips.

 What to expect